Propaganda in Nazi Germany: Magazines

 In and after 1939, the Zeitschriften-Dienst was sent to magazines to provide guidelines on what to write for appropriate topics.
 Nazi publications also carried various forms of propaganda.

 Neues Volk was a monthly publication of the Office of Racial Policy, which answered questions about acceptable race relations.
 While mainly focused on race relations, it also included articles about the strength and character of the Aryan race compared to Jews and other "defectives".

 The NS-Frauen-Warte, aimed at women, included such topics as the role of women in the Nazi state.
 Despite its propaganda elements, it was predominantly a women's magazine.
 It defended anti-intellectualism, urged women to have children, even in wartime, put forth what the Nazis had done for women, discussed bridal schools, and urged women to greater efforts in total war.

 Der Pimpf was aimed at boys, and contained both adventure and propaganda.

-Das deutsche Mädel, in contrast, recommended that girls take up hiking, tending the wounded, and preparing to care for children.
-Far more than NS-Frauen-Warte, it emphasized the strong and active German woman.
+Das Deutsche Mädel, in contrast, recommended that girls take up hiking, tending the wounded, and preparing to care for children.
+Far more than NS-Frauen-Warte, it emphasised the strong and active German woman.

 Signal

 Signal was a propaganda magazine published by the Wehrmacht during World War II and distributed throughout occupied Europe and neutral countries.
-Published from April 1940 to March 1945, "Signal" had the highest sales of any magazine published in Europe during the period—circulation peaked at 2.5 million in 1943.
+Published from April 1940 to March 1945, Signal had the highest sales of any magazine published in Europe during the period—circulation peaked at 2.5 million in 1943.
 At various times, it was published in at least twenty languages.
 An English edition was distributed in the British Channel Islands of Guernsey, Jersey, Alderney, and Sark, which were occupied by the Wehrmacht during the war.

 The promoter of the magazine was the chief of the Wehrmacht propaganda office, Colonel Hasso von Wedel.
 Its annual budget was 10 million Reichsmarks, roughly $2.5 million at the pre-war exchange rate.

-The image that Signal transmitted was that of Nazi Germany and its New Order as the great benefactor of European peoples and of Western civilization in general.
+The image that Signal transmitted was that of Nazi Germany and its New Order as the great benefactor of European peoples and of Western civilisation in general.
 The danger of a Soviet invasion of Europe was strongly pointed out.
 The quality of the magazine itself was quite high, featuring complete reviews from the front lines rich in information and photos, even displaying a double center-page full-color picture.
-In fact, many of the most famous Second World War photos that are to be seen today come from Signal.
+In fact, many of the most famous Second World War photos that are seen today come from Signal.
 The magazine contained little to no antisemitic propaganda, as the contents were mainly military.